kithvin/SMS-Frontend/README.md

 - npm install @mui/icons-material = use the install the matirial UI icon to the project

 - npm install axios --save = install the axios to the project

+- npm install react react-dom = install the react-dom to the project

+- npm install react-router-dom = install the react-router-dom to the project